csc-training/summerschool/parallel-io/docs/01-Parallel-IO-posix.md

 # Heat Equation example
 - parallel heat equation
-- check the scaling for different saving interval
+- check the scaling for different saving intervals

 # Parallel I/O
 - Mapping problem: how to convert internal structures and domains to